A forerunner of the Rocket and the third oldest steam locomotive in the world

 |Every day during school holidays||11am-4pm|

-'Billy' - built in Newcastle around 1826 by Robert Stephenson & Company - was built three years before the more famous Rocket and it is one of the oldest locomotives in the world.
+'Billy' - built in Newcastle around 1816 by Robert Stephenson & Company and before the more famous Rocket - is the third oldest locomotive in the world.
 It worked on the Springwell & Jarrow line, which brought coal to the Tyne from collieries south of Gateshead.
 Designed by George Stephenson, this was one of the most innovative transport systems of its day.

 Early locomotives like Billy were called ‘travelling engines’ because they were mobile versions of the steam engines used at mines.
 George Stephenson built his first locomotive in 1814 at West Moor, near Killingworth, where he was a colliery engineer.
 It was similar to engines pioneered at Leeds in 1812 and tried near Newcastle the following year.
 Other locomotives were being built on Tyneside around this time, and Stephenson used his practical skills to combine the best ideas into his ‘Killingworth travelling engines’.
 Billy was one of the last of the type to be built.